Exceptional collections on isotropic Grassmannians: Introduction

+This construction looks intimidating.
+However, we show in Section \ref{ss-ed} that the definition of the blocks $\SBSo_\sj$ and $\SBSi_\sj$ can be rewritten in terms of simple inequalities, and in Section \ref{ss-ex} we describe these blocks for classical groups.

+Here is a more precise version of our main result.
 Note that $\SBSo_\sj$ is a set of linear combinations of fundamental weights $\omega_1,\dots,\omega_{a(\sj)}$ with nonnegative coefficients.
-These can be considered as Young diagrams --- a weight $x_1\omega_1 + \dots + x_a\omega_a$ corresponds to the Young diagram with $x_i$ rows of length $i$.
+These can be considered as Young diagrams --- a weight $x_1\omega_1 + \dots + x_a\omega_a$ corresponds to the Young diagram with $x_i$ columns of length~$i$.
 Let us say that the set $\SBSo_\sj$ is {\sf closed under passing to Young subdiagrams} if the corresponding set of Young diagrams is.